10 Classic Cars That Make Excellent Daily Drivers

 Image Editorial credit: Roman Belogorodov / Shutterstock.com

 Reliable?
 Check.
 Lightweight?
 Check.
-The 1983 Volkswagen GTI MK2 was one of the very first cars to come with an automatic transmission and a fuel injection system, not to mention the fact that it has an air-cooled engine.
+The 1983 Volkswagen GTI MK2 was one of the very first cars to come with an automatic transmission and a fuel injection system, not to mention that it has an air-cooled engine.
 This makes it ideal as a daily driver, but it has been used in races due to its nimbleness and swift acceleration.
-In fact, this car hits 60 miles per hour in just 7.2 seconds.
+This car hits 60 miles per hour in just 7.2 seconds.

-The GTI MK2 is laden with features, including power steering, air conditioning, and four-wheel disc brakes – all of which make this classic feel modern and easy to drive.
+The GTI MK2 has features, including power steering, air conditioning, and four-wheel disc brakes – all of which make this classic feel modern and easy to drive.
 The repair costs are low, and these classics are usually priced to sell between $5,000 and $15,000, accounting for the individual vehicle’s condition.

 1996 Chevy Impala SS